therealbill/spshow/README.md

 # Configuration
 This app needs configuration.
 To keep it simple, copy the sample.config from the repo to `~/.pdshow` and edit it to put in your PageID and auth token.
-If you want to change the "icons", which are actuall emoji, feel free to edit them in - but be sure they are "github supported" emoji.
+If you want to change the "icons", which are actually emoji, feel free to edit them in - but be sure they are "github supported" emoji.

+The main section has "title" and "Baricon" fields.
+The title sets the text (can be left blank) to put between the Baricon and the incident counts.
+This is useful for running more than on instance.
+The Baricon is a base64 encoding of the image to use.
+It should be devoid of color and 16ptx16pt to fit in bar and with the bar's other icons.

+The default is the StatusPage.io logo so converted.
+You could use a company or page logo here.
+The way to do that, assuming you have an image of the right specs, is to do `base64 -i filename.png` and copy the output into the Baricon field in the config file.

-If you look at the sections you will see one for "scheduled" and one for "resolved".
+If you look at the remaining sections you will see one for "scheduled" and one for "resolved".
 These sections control what the app does about scheduled and resolved incidents in statuspage.
 For example, if you don't care to see scheduled incidents, set `enabled=false` and they will not be shown.